Invent the future of embedded compute!

 Each project proposal should contain:

 - Describe the Intel FPGA virtues demonstrated by your project.

 Stage 2 Community Voting

 The Innovate FPGA community will cast votes online for the best project proposals.
-Up to 100 teams in each region – the ones whose proposals receive the greatest number of votes - will advance to the semi-final round, and receive a FREE Terasic DE10-Nano kit and up to three Analog Plug in Boards from Analog Devices to begin developing their project.
+The selected teams in each region – the ones whose proposals receive the greatest number of votes - will advance to the semi-final round, and receive a FREE Terasic DE10-Nano kit and up to three Analog Plug in Boards from Analog Devices to begin developing their project.